Dictation or Copywork to Teach Catechism and Multiplication Facts

-Teach the Truths of the Catholic Faith Using Math Facts, Dictation or Copywork and Art
+Use the Dictation or Copywork to Teach Catechism and Multiplication Facts to Teach the Truths of the Catholic Faith Using Math Facts, Dictation or Copywork and Art.

-Inspired by our faith and our children's love of drawing, we created this resource that can help children of different age levels begin to learn the unique and rich details of our Catholic faith while reinforcing simple math facts, practicing dictation skills (or copywork if you or your learner are ready to use dictation) and honing drawing skills.
+This Dictation or Copywork to Teach Catechism and Multiplication Facts can help children of different age levels begin to learn the unique and rich details of the Catholic faith.
+It also reinforces simple math facts, practices dictation skills (or copywork if you or your learner are ready to use dictation), and hones drawing skills.

-Here is how this resource works.
 Print out the sheets needed.
-There should be one sheet used daily.
+Teachers should use one sheet daily.
 You may choose to use a plain notebook instead of our sheets, and that's perfectly fine.
 Just use a ruler to create the margins needed.

-Read the passage again; twice for dictation.
+Reread the passage; twice for dictation.
 Read it through once for content and then a second time for them to write it out.
-You could treat this as copywork instead of dictation using a blackboard, whiteboard or other paper.
+You could treat this as copywork instead of dictation using a blackboard, whiteboard, or other paper.

 Lastly, ask them to write the multiplication fact family for the number that has been highlighted.